htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 In this example, HTCondor specifies the Open2 verb, instead of the default Open verb, for a script with the file name extension of wsh.
-The *Windows Scripting Host*\ ’s Open2 verb allows standard input, standard output, and standard error to be redirected as needed for HTCondor jobs.
+The *Windows Scripting Host*\ 's Open2 verb allows standard input, standard output, and standard error to be redirected as needed for HTCondor jobs.

-A common difficulty is encountered when a script interpreter requires access to the user’s registry.
-Note that the user’s registry is different than the root registry.
-If not given access to the user’s registry, some scripts, such as *Windows Scripting Host* scripts, will fail.
+A common difficulty is encountered when a script interpreter requires access to the user's registry.
+Note that the user's registry is different than the root registry.
+If not given access to the user's registry, some scripts, such as *Windows Scripting Host* scripts, will fail.
 The failure error message appears as: